Last reviewed: 28 Apr 2023

 GDM develops during pregnancy and is diagnosed on the basis of elevated plasma glucose levels, although the precise diagnostic criteria remain controversial.
 Risk factors for GDM include advanced maternal age (>40 years), obesity, personal history of gestational diabetes or macrosomia of previous child, polycystic ovary syndrome, nonwhite ancestry, and family history of type 2 diabetes mellitus.[1][5][6]
 The risk for recurrence of GDM in subsequent pregnancies or progression to type 2 diabetes is high.

 DKA and hyperosmolar hyperglycemic states are acute metabolic emergencies.
-DKA is characterised by absolute insulin deficiency and is the most common acute hyperglyemic complication of type 1 diabetes.[7]
+DKA is characterized by absolute insulin deficiency and is the most common acute hyperglyemic complication of type 1 diabetes.[7]
 Successful treatment includes correction of volume depletion, hyperglycemia, electrolyte imbalances, and comorbid precipitating events (e.g., infection), with frequent monitoring.

 Severe hyperglycemia, hyperosmolality, and volume depletion, in the absence of severe ketoacidosis.[7]
 Occurs most commonly in older patients with type 2 diabetes, with high mortality.
 Treatment includes correction of fluid deficit and electrolyte abnormalities, and intravenous insulin.